Education (Teaching Council of Aotearoa New Zealand) Amendment Bill

 - a principal representing the secondary sector, elected by principals from that sector

-- a head teacher, senior teacher or supervisor representing leadership in the ECE sector, elected by leaders from that sector.
+- an early childhood education service leader representing the early childhood sector, elected by leaders from that sector.

 The chair would be appointed by the Minister from either the elected or appointed members.